 Price per sqm (€) in Corfu

-Corfu’s rental market is highly profitable, particularly for short-term vacation rentals.
-The average rental price is around €10.22 per square meter, with higher rental yields seen in tourist-heavy areas.
+Corfu’s rental market is highly profitable, especially for short-term vacation rentals.
+The average rental price across the island runs at around €10.22 per square meter, with tourist-heavy areas pushing yields higher.
+Buy-to-let investors focused on popular areas will find the numbers work well in their favor.

 Corfu